eddyson-de/tapestry-react/README.md

 ## Notes
 ### Speeding things up in production
-Compiling templates can take some time, especially when using CJSX.
+Compiling templates can take some time.
 Combined with minification, this can quickly lead to Require.js timeouts in production.
 To speed things up, you can have the files pre-compiled and minified upon registry startup using https://github.com/eddyson-de/tapestry-minification-cache-warming.
 ### Calling server-side code
 You will probably end up having a lot of React components that do not have an associated page class.
 If this is the case and you find yourself wanting a proper REST API rather than component- or page-level event handlers, have a look at https://github.com/tynamo/tapestry-resteasy.